Pehrsons/plotbitrate/README.md

 ffmpeg package.
 The ffprobe data is streamed to python as xml frame metadata and sorted by frame type.
 Matplotlib is used to plot each frame type on the same graph with lines for the peak and mean bitrates.
 The resulting bitrate graph can be saved as an image.
-Variable framerate streams are not currently accurately calculated.

 Requirements: